lucaslegname/lucaslegname.github.io/_posts/2020-04-22-mitmproxy-tips.md

 ## Filter requests

-You will quickly notice that your phone or tablet constatly sends and receives a lot of data even when you are not actively using it.
+You will quickly notice that your phone or tablet constantly sends and receives a lot of data even when you are not actively using it.
 That is why filtering is necessary when you want to follow requests done for a specific purpose.

 **mitmproxy** allows you to filter requests <a href="https://docs.mitmproxy.org/stable/concepts-filters/" target="_blank">using regexes</a>.
 To change the filter, simply hit **f** when you are on the table view.